azathought/azathought.github.io/isometric.md

 ---
 # Isometric Virtual Table Top Guide

+## What is Isometric?

+[Isometric projection](https://en.wikipedia.org/wiki/Isometric_projection) is a way of representing 3D in 2D space.
+Unlike perspective drawing, which has vanishing points and converging parallel lines, Isometric represents a fixed orthographic camera angle and is a common architectural drawing style adapted for many of our favorite video role playing games.

+{% include image.html url="content/Iso Explain2.jpg" description="explaining isometric" caption="Isometric is different from Perspective!
+30 degree angle and equidistant sides" %}

+## Who am I?

 I'm starting this landing page to collect isometric guides and assets in one place.
 Hi!
 I'm AZATHOUGHT and I love hacking/making isometric art for my online D&D games.
 It all started when I converted a Tomb of Annihilation jungle crawl to isometric and my table had a magical moment fighting off a Zombie T-Rex rather than fleeing from it.
 The players used the vertical terrain!
 This moment cemented my love of isometric play, and I'm not sure I could go back to traditional "top down" online play.

 {% include image.html url="posts/2019-10-04-toar-g7-2.jpg" description="catching the isometric bug" caption="October 2018 - defending and isometric temple from a dinosaur big enough to use the vertical terrain!" %}